ADVERTISEMENT

 Poetic Needlework Primary Image

 All textiles courtesy of the author.
-Photographs by Joe Coca.
+Photos by Joe Coca

 My nursemaid Virginia taught me my first stitches when I was five as we sat on a bench in the Plaza Olivos on sultry summer afternoons in suburban Buenos Aires in 1941.
 When I was about nine, I even won a prize for an embroidered square that I had entered in the annual St. Dunstan’s Exhibition of Needlework.
 I remember giving it later to an uncle as a “razor-wiper-offer,” much to the amusement of the adults in my family.